Sandy Scene

 First visit: Check sandyarts.com for the current season.
 Youth Showcase registration fills up but has a no-cuts policy.
 For community musicals, auditions are open to everyone.

 Nonprofit fencing club teaching Olympic saber.
 All equipment provided for beginners.
 The teen classes (Tue/Wed/Thu) build skill in a cohort.
-Open fencing on Monday and Friday nights is where you test what you've learned against everyone.
-Fencing is intensely social -- you're literally facing someone one-on-one every bout.
+Open fencing on Monday, Wednesday, and Friday nights is where you test what you have learned against everyone, and it is open to all ages and all experience levels.
+Monday tends to be sabre-heavy; Wednesday and Friday run a more even mix of epee and foil.
+Fencing is intensely social -- you are literally facing someone one-on-one every bout.

 First visit: Contact the club to schedule an intro lesson.
 They provide all equipment.
 Teen classes start at 6:30pm.
 The coaches will teach you basic footwork and blade work.
 Expect to feel awkward -- everyone does at first.
 That's part of the fun.